When and where to register a birth

-The baby's birth card issued by the hospital.
-This has the child's date, time and place of birth on it.
+- Birth Registration Card - this is issued by the hospital, and shows the child's date, time and place of birth

 - an abbreviated birth certificate

-- a Form EC58 – use this to register your baby with a NHS doctor
+- an EC58 form, which you should use to register your child with a NHS doctor

 If you would like a copy of the birth certificate, we can provide this for £10 up to one month after the birth has been registered.
 Thereafter, the cost is £15.